- Medicine is composed of a white round conventional tablet and packed as 10 pills per blister pack

 Directions for Use

-Cordarone should be taken twice a day before or after meal
+Cordarone should be taken twice a day before or after a meal

 Do’s and Don’ts